du82/unfathoming/content/archive/2024/about-me.md

 I struggle with insomnia, often finding myself caught in that [liminal space](/archive/2024/liminal-spaces) between alertness and exhaustion.
 During these nocturnal hours, I often write code, chat with people on Dread, and occasionally dictate thoughts into [Obsidian](https://obsidian.md) which form the basis of these blog posts.

 ## Cultural background

-{% box "This is a testing message inside of a box shortcode" %}
-{% callout "info", "This is a testing messagine inside of a callout shortcode" %}